PapersOfMathieuNls/clever-commit/combined.md

 ## Process of Comparing New Commits {#sec:newcommits}

+\input{tex/comparing}

 Because our approach relies on commit pre-hooks to detect risky commits, we had to find a way to *replay* past commits.
 To do so, we *cloned* our test subjects, and then created a new branch called *CLEVER*.
 When created, this branch is reinitialized at the initial state of the project (the first commit), and each commit can be replayed as they have originally been.
 For each commit, we store the time taken for *CLEVER* to run, the number of detected clone pairs, and the commits that match the current commit.
-As an example, suppose that we have three commits from two projects.
+As an example, suppose that we have three commits from two projects as presented by Figure \ref{fig:COMPARING}.
 At time $t_1$, commit $c_1$ in project $p_1$ introduces a defect.
 The defect is experienced by a user that reports it via an issue $i_1$ at $t_2$.
 A developer fixes the defect introduced by $c_1$ in commit $c_2$ and closes $i_1$ at $t_3$.
 From $t_3$ we know that $c_1$ introduced a defect using the process described in Section \ref{sub:golden}.
 If at $t_4$, $c_3$ is pushed to $p_2$ and classified by the metric-based classifier as _risky_, we extract $c_3$ blocks and compare them with the ones of $c_1$.
 If $c3$ and $c1$ are a match after preprocessing, pretty-printing and formatting, then $c_3$ is classified as _risky_ by CLEVER and $c_2$ is proposed to the developer as a potential solution for the defect introduced in $c_3$.

+While this example explains the processes of *CLEVER* it does not encompasse all the cases.
+Indeed, the user that experiences the defect can be internal (i.e. another developer, a tester, ...) or external (i.e. a player).
+In addition, many other projects receive commits in parallel and they are all to be compared with all the known signatures.

 ## Evaluation Measures